rubensworks/article-privacy-decentralized/content/solution.md

 ### Privacy-Preserving Federated Querying

+In this section, we discuss techniques for summarization, suggestions on how to handle their different parameters, and how communication between sources and aggregators could be handled.

+**Summarization techniques**

 The technical requirements for enabling federated querying in an efficient manner through privacy-preserving aggregators are mainly driven by the summarization technology.
 We consider Approximate Membership Functions (AMFs), such as Bloom filters or GCS